esviji/esviji/README.md

 - store current game in localStorage to continue on next launch
 - work offline
 - sounds
+- time to play modifies the turn score
 - change the design to stop using Paris metro signs

 ## Added difficulties